-Diamond is a New York native dedicated to youth and community development.
+Diamond Butler is a New York native dedicated to youth and community development.
 Her interests in international affairs sprouted while interning at the International Rescue Committee.
 After graduating from Cheyney University with a degree in political science, Diamond worked on various political campaigns while teaching workshops for the 181st Beautification Project.
-Butler then became the Director of Youth Programming and Internships at the United Palace in Washington Heights for several years.
-She also worked with the YMCA of Greater New York Global Teens program where she had the opportunity to lead students on service learning trips to California and South Africa.
+She then became the Director of Youth Programming and Internships at the United Palace in Washington Heights for several years.
+She also worked with the YMCA of Greater New York Global Teens program where she had the opportunity to lead students on service-learning trips to California and South Africa.
 Butler served in the Peace Corps as an English teacher in Comoros while working on various community projects.
-Diamond is a proud trainer for Global Kids at William Bryant High School.
+Diamond is a proud Community School Director for Global Kids at Bronx Studio School for Writers and Artists (BSSWA).

 Eleanore attended Hofstra University where she received her B.A in Global Studies, Geography and Sociology.
 During her time in college, she was involved with the campus and the local community, working as a volunteer on several community projects through Hofstra’s Center for Civic Engagement.
 While at Hofstra, Eleanore also discovered a passion for traveling and cultural exchange through the opportunities she had to study abroad in Europe and Cuba.
 Following her college years, Eleanore spent a year abroad in France working as an au pair and learning to speak French.
 Along with traveling, she also has a passion for youth leadership development.
 She spent several summers working for Camp Harbor View, a free summer camp for Boston children with a focus on positive youth development, as well as a year-long position working as a tutor at a charter school in Boston.

-Elizabeth Bishop is an educator, researcher and youth advocate.
-She holds a PhD in Language, Literacy and Culture from the University of Pittsburgh, a MST in Adolescent Education from Pace University, a MA in Literary and Cultural Studies from Carnegie Mellon University and a BA in Planned Studies from Ithaca College.
+Elizabeth Bishop is an educator, researcher, and youth advocate.
+She holds a Ph.D. in Language, Literacy, and Culture from the University of Pittsburgh, an MST in Adolescent Education from Pace University, an MA in Literary and Cultural Studies from Carnegie Mellon University and a BA in Planned Studies from Ithaca College.
 Previously, Bishop worked on faculty at Ithaca College, as Deputy Director at the Center for Institutional and Social Change at Columbia Law School and as Assistant Director of the Peace Corps Fellows Program at Teachers College, Columbia University.
 Originally from Newtown, Connecticut, she began her career as a classroom teacher in the Bronx and has taught and served in leadership positions across NYC public schools and youth development organizations.
 Besides her work at GK, Bishop also teaches on the faculty of the Youth Studies Program at the CUNY School of Professional Studies and directs the Drop Knowledge Project where she conducts research on literacy and activism.
-Her first book “Becoming Activist: Critical Literacy and Youth Organizing” was released by Peter Lang in 2015 and her second book “Embodying Theory: Epistemology, Aesthetics and Resistance” will be out in 2018.
+Her first book “Becoming Activist: Critical Literacy and Youth Organizing” was released by Peter Lang in 2015 and her second book “Embodying Theory: Epistemology, Aesthetics, and Resistance” will be out in 2018.

 Evie joined Global Kids in 1996 as Director of Training and served as Deputy Director/Director of Programs for 12 years before her appointment as Executive Director in September 2010.
 Over the years, Evie has helped oversee the development, supervision, and expansion of GK’s programs in New York City and Washington, DC schools and has designed numerous special projects for youth and educators.
 She spearheaded the writing of Teen Action, a service learning curriculum grounded in GK methodology, for New York City’s Department of Youth and Community Development and has also provided professional development training for youth workers and educators throughout the city and in other parts of the world.
 Evie has a BS in Journalism from Boston University and an MA in Educational Theater from New York University.
 Evie was a Rockefeller Foundation Next Generation Leadership Fellow and is a member of the Council on Foreign Relations.
 Prior to working at GK, she worked as a Service Leader for ASPIRA of New York and a Master Actor/Teacher for the Creative Arts Team.
 In addition to her work at Global Kids, Evie is actively involved in community affairs and serves on Community Board One in Queens.
 She has received the New York City Council’s Pacesetter award for outstanding women and was honored by U.S. Congress Member Carolyn Maloney and NYS Assembly Member Aravella Simotas for her work in her community.
 She speaks fluent Greek and is proficient in French.